UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Introduction

-To address the above challenges, building upon the semantic compensation paradigm, in this work, we propose \textbf{UniCUE}, the first unified framework that bridges CSR and CSV2S tasks through three specific components: \textbf{Firstly}, Unlike prior CSR methods \cite{liu2024computation,liu2023cross} that process lip and hand modalities independently, relying solely on raw video embeddings, UniCUE is equipped with a pose-aware visual processor that simultaneously processes both modalities.
-This allows UniCUE to generate a mixed visual representation by combining video embeddings and pose embeddings.
-This mixed setup not only achieves fine-grained spatiotemporal modeling for hand-preceding phenomenon but also enhances robustness to cuer-specific CS expression. \textbf{Secondly}, to enhance the semantic alignment between visual cues and spoken content, we introduce a semantic alignment pool.
-This mechanism aligns the video latent space and the pose latent space with linguistic semantics via contrastive learning, enabling the model to capture complex semantic correlations and improve the accuracy of the generated speech. \textbf{Thirdly}, we incorporate the visual processor from CSR into the diffusion-based CSV2S model, using an VisioPhonetic Adapter (VPA) to translate fine-grained representation into diffusion-compatible codes.
-Based on the identity correlation between speech and face portrait \cite{rong2025seeing}, this design enables our diffusion decoder to not only effectively integrate the semantic information conveyed by the visual cues but also capture the unique characteristics of the cuer identity in the visual frames, thereby enhancing accurate cuer-specific speech generation.
+Building upon this semantic compensation paradigm, in this work, we propose \textbf{UniCUE}, the first unified framework that bridges CSR and CSV2S tasks through three specific components: \textbf{Firstly}, unlike prior CSR methods \cite{liu2024computation,liu2023cross} that process lip and hand modalities independently and rely on raw video embeddings, UniCUE employs a pose-aware processor that fuses video and pose streams into a mixed representation.
+This enables fine-grained spatiotemporal modeling of the hand-preceding phenomenon and improves generalization to cuer-specific expressive styles. \textbf{Secondly}, to enhance the alignment between visual and linguistic semantics, we introduce a semantic alignment pool to map the video and pose latent spaces into a shared textual space using contrastive learning.
+This facilitates cross-modal correlation modeling and improves semantic consistency in the generated speech. \textbf{Thirdly}, to unify the understanding and generation tasks, we reuse the CSR visual encoder within our diffusion-based CSV2S decoder and introduce a VisioPhonetic Adapter (VPA) that transforms the visual representations into diffusion-compatible codes.
+This design enables the decoder to effectively incorporate fine-grained semantic information derived from multimodal visual inputs

-To evaluate UniCUE on hearing-impaired individuals, we collect CS data from 8 hearing-impaired cuers.
-Additionally, we extend the Mandarin Chinese CS dataset \cite{lei2024bridge} by incorporating data from 8 hearing-impaired and 6 normal-hearing cuers (individuals who perform CS), resulting in a total of 11,282 CS videos.
-The results on this dataset demonstrate that our method not only achieves accurate linguistic understanding but also preserves the cuer's characteristics.
+To evaluate UniCUE on hearing-impaired individuals, we extend the MCCS dataset \cite{lei2024bridge} by adding data from 8 hearing-impaired and 2 normal-hearing cuers\footnote{Cuer means the people who perform CS.}, forming the Unified-HI Corpus with 14 cuers.

+Experimental results on this dataset demonstrate that UniCUE not only produces accurate and intelligible speech, but also maintains temporal synchronization with the CS video.